dmbarbour/wikilon/docs/AwelonLang.md

 Compilation rewrites Awelon code to machine code or an intermediate form (like LLVM) that might perform its own optimizations before reducing to machine code.
 A runtime is generally free to compile whatever it wants or support ad-hoc configuration, so long as it's predictable and consistent about it.
 Just-in-time (JIT) compilation might be explicitly requested as an `[function](jit)` annotation.

 *Note:* Accelerators can also do 'compilation'.
-For example, a runtime might implement accelerated evaluation for a subset of OpenCL by shoving the program to an OpenCL compiler.
+For example, a runtime might implement accelerated evaluation for a safe subset of OpenCL by shoving the program to an external OpenCL compiler.

 ## Parallel Evaluation